 Military Education Benefits

-You deserve an education worthy of your service.
-Make your investment in your education count when you attend Ashford University.
+You deserve an education worthy of your military service.
+Make your investment in your education count when you attend Ashford University as we offer the ability to use multiple military education benefits.
+These military benefits are tailored to help the active duty and veterans, and also provide tuition assistance for military spouses.

 You'll find that Ashford University offers one of the lowest tuition costs available online and is approved for Military Tuition Assistance and veterans GI Bill benefits.
-Whether you use Military Tuition Assistance, veterans benefits, tuition reimbursement, cash, third party billing or financial aid, you'll have help every step of the way.
+Whether you use Military Tuition Assistance, veterans' benefits, tuition reimbursement, cash, third-party billing or financial aid, you'll have help every step of the way during your education.

 - Military Grant